Considering an iPod/iPhone Instead of a Chicago Wedding DJ?

-If you're like a lot of cost-conscious couples planning a wedding reception, perhaps you've considered putting on an iPod wedding.
+If you're like a lot of cost-conscious couples planning a wedding reception, perhaps you've considered putting on an iPod wedding (or music from an iPhone.
 Here's what you need to make it happen.
 If you don't have the full setup, it can all be rented for $200-$400.

-Plug your iPod into it.
+Plug your iPod/iPhone into it.
 Then, the person who stays with the mixer and runs it all night long can balance the volume levels.
 Otherwise, you'll hear one song at ear-splitting volume, and the next song practicallly silent.
-It's highly unlikely that all of the music you loaded onto your iPod is balanced to the same audio output level.
-And an iPod doesn't automatically self-correct.
+It's highly unlikely that all of the music you loaded onto your iPod or iPhone is balanced to the same audio output level.
+And an iPod/iPhone doesn't automatically self-correct.

 For your announcements.

 To plug your mixer into your amplifier.
 Be sure it's properly attenuated, or all of the music will sound distorted.
 And be sure you know the difference between a 1/4" plug, a mini-plug, an RCA plug and an XLR plug.
 If you get the wrong cables, you can't feed the music from your mixer into your amplifier.

 Amplifer, Speakers, Speaker Stands and Speaker Cables